 Additionally, for some speaking coaches, speaking is still a major part of their work.
 Looking back at Dawnna St Louis, for example, in addition to running retreats, Dawnna continues to speak on the side.
 This allows her to not only earn additional income as she helps speakers part-time.
 It also allows her to stay on top of trends within the speaking industry and continue developing her skills and style.
 It’s like legendary poet Maya Angelou said, “Do the best you can until you know better.
 Then when you know better, do better.”
 The same can be said of the speaking industry.
 There’s always room to continue growing, and no one knows that better than speaking coaches.

 The other frequently seen origin for speaking coaches is the backbone of the speaking industry: speaking agents.
 Jane Atkinson at Speaker Launcher, for example, acted as Vice President for International Speakers Bureau in Dallas, Texas for years before becoming a consultant.
-Likewise, in our own team, our sales guru Max Warren spent years selling for professional speakers before turning to consulting instead.
-For both Jane and Max, this experience made them more empathetic to the struggles of selling in the speaking industry as well as knowledgeable about the best practices for doing so.
+Likewise, in our own team, our CEO and President, Taylorr and Austin, respectively spent years working with professional speakers before turning to consulting instead.
+For both Jane and our team, this experience made them more empathetic to the struggles of selling in the speaking industry as well as knowledgeable about the best practices for doing so.